crystal-lang/crystal-book/docs/syntax_and_semantics/literals/string.md

   STRING
 ```

 A heredoc can be used like any other expression but only the first line is treated as such and essentially holds its value.
-The content and final line may not contain any other Crystal code.
+The final line may not contain any Crystal code.
 It is possible to directly call methods on heredoc string literals, or use them as arguments.

 ```crystal